-The external magnetic field, ${\bf b}_{\rm ext}$, is spatially homogeneous and oriented along the {\rm z}-axis.
-The results appear to be independent of the choice of the exchange-correlation functional and appear to be in good agreement between two codes.
-In the case of \ce{Rb}, there is a steady increase in the magnetic moment as a function of the applied field with a higher slope compared to the other two metals \ce{Al} and \ce{Na} (panel (d) of the figure) which is associated with a higher magnetic susceptibility.
+The external magnetic field, \({\bf b}_\text{ext}\), is spatially homogeneous and oriented along the {\rm z}-axis.
+The results appear in good agreement in the case of \ce{Al} and \ce{Na}, while in the case of \ce{Rb} the differences between the two curves are more evident.
+In all the cases we observe that the difference between the two curves increases for larger external fields.
+This can be attributed to the different pseudopotentials employed in the two calculations, \ac{PAW} in \textsc{VASP} and norm-conserving in \textsc{INQ}.
+Differences in the magnetic moments computed with norm-conserving and \ac{PAW} potentials have been observed before \cite{PhysRevB.53.10685,10.1063/9.0000202,10.1063/1.4992138}, and the effect can become larger at high magnetic fields when semi-core states become more important.
+In the case of \ce{Rb}, there is a steady increase in the magnetic moment as a function of the applied field, with a higher slope compared to the other two metals \ce{Al} and \ce{Na} (Fig.~\ref{fig:paramag-extB}d) which is associated with a higher magnetic susceptibility.